Keep the Campaign Costs Down

 If you look at the example below, you can see that the long-tail phrase costs about 60 cents less per click.

 That amount might not sound like a lot, but it is across 1,000 clicks.
 We used the Google Keyword Planner to generate this example, and you can use it too.
-It's an entirely free service, and you can sync a lot of the information and data with your Adwords account.
+It's an entirely free service, and you can sync a lot of the information and data with your Google Ads account.

 If you're looking for something a little more involved, we also recommend using the free tool Ubersuggest.